-HIV Prevention Services (HPS) grew out of the AIDS epidemic.
-In 1989, we began offering anonymous HIV tests, where clients could learn their status without fear of having to provide personal information.
-Our section has evolved with the epidemic and although we continue our original mission of providing HIV services in a client-centered, non-judgmental environment, we provide a wider range of services than we used to.
-Although we remain one of the only organizations in the San Francisco Bay Area that provides anonymous HIV testing, we also provide traditional confidential HIV testing as well as social work services, sexual health education, and outreach.
+HIV Prevention Services (HPS) formed in 1989.
+In response to HIV stigma and criminalization, we began offering anonymous HIV tests, where clients could learn their status without fear of having to provide personal information.
+Our section has evolved with the epidemic and although we continue our original mission of providing HIV test counseling in a client-centered, non-judgmental environment, we provide a wider range of services than we used to.
+Although we remain one of the only organizations in the San Francisco Bay Area that provides anonymous rapid HIV testing, we also provide rapid Hepatitis C testing, vaccination, as well as sexual health education and linkage to medical care.

-We run rapid HIV tests that use blood from a finger stick and provide results in about 20 minutes.
-Positive results are confirmed with a second rapid and clients are provided immediate linkage to HIV medical care.
+We run rapid HIV and hepatitis C tests that use blood from a finger stick and provide results in 15 minutes.
+Clients who test positive are provided linkage to follow-up testing and medical care.
 If you test positive, we'll be here to support you until you feel good about the medical care you're receiving.
-We can also provide HIV prevention counseling, basic PrEP navigation services, and sexual health education.
+We can also provide sexual health counseling, basic PrEP navigation services, and some routine vaccinations including flu shots and the hepatitis A vaccine.
 If you need services that the Free Clinic doesn't provide, we'll help you find those services elsewhere.

 Our goal is to provide clients with the information they need to make empowered decisions about their sexual health.
 As such, we work from a harm-reduction philosophy that supports clients in making their own choices about safer sex and substance use without feeling stigmatized or judged.
 HPS always has and always will be committed to providing client centered care and creating a safe space for everyone who comes to see us.
 We provide services to any client regardless of gender and sexuality – no eligibility screening, no questions asked.